apache/pulsar-helm-chart/README.md

     under the License.

 -->

-# Official Apache Pulsar Helm Chart
+# Apache Pulsar Helm Chart

-This is the officially supported Helm Chart for installing Apache Pulsar on Kubernetes.
+This project provides Helm Charts for installing Apache Pulsar on Kubernetes.

 Read [Deploying Pulsar on Kubernetes](http://pulsar.apache.org/docs/deploy-kubernetes/) for more details.

+> :warning: This helm chart is updated outside of the regular Pulsar release cycle and might lag behind a bit.
+It only supports basic Kubernetes features now.
+Currently, it can be used as no more than a template and starting point for a Kubernetes deployment.
+In many cases, it would require some customizations.

 ## Features